FrankVan1982/FrankVan1982.github.io/_posts/2024-04-19-how-to-install-TAO-community-in-2024.md

 layout: article
 comments: true
 permalink: 2024/04/19/how-to-install-tao-community-in-ubuntu-debian-servers/
-title: How to install TAO in Ubuntu and Debian servers (2024 - updated guide
+title: How to install TAO in Ubuntu and Debian servers (2024 - updated guide)
 ---

-Many are the reason for install TAO Community [Testing Assistée par Ordinateur](https://taotesting.com).
+Many are the reason for install TAO Community ([Testing Assistée par Ordinateur](https://taotesting.com)).

 TAO is a computer-based test platform.
 With TAO, you can create test.
 It is used by many important entities in the world.